Haxxnet/Compose-Examples/examples/vouchervault/README.md

 # Notes

 > [!WARNING]
-> The container runs as low-privileged `www-data` user.
+> The container runs as low-privileged `www-data` user (UID/GID 33).
 So you have to adjust the permissions for the persistent database bind mount volume.

 ````
 # create volume dir for persistence
 mkdir -p /mnt/docker-volumes/vouchervault/database

 # adjust permissions
-sudo chown -R www-data:www-data /mnt/docker-volumes/vouchervault/*
+sudo chown -R 33:33 /mnt/docker-volumes/vouchervault/*

 # spawn the container stack
 docker compose up